This practice-changing lab session is held in the off-season in Telluride, Colorado, from April 19-21, 2025.

-Level: Intermediate.
-Pre-course review materials are assigned to enhance learning.
-Lab sessions will proceed upon the assumption that pre-course review materials are completed.
+Level Intermediate: Pre-course review materials are assigned to enhance learning.
+Didactic and lab sessions will proceed upon the assumption that pre-course review materials are completed.

 This course is truly amazing and so informative.
 Billi is simply brilliant!
 I learned so much and know I will be returning to my notes and possibly this course throughout my career.
 I wish I had taken this years ago and strongly recommend to everyone!